Jjake540/CV/README.md

 #### Sous Chef at Duck and Waffle.
 London, July 2017 – July 2018. - [Duck & Waffle](https://duckandwaffle.com/)
 - Supported the head chef with managing the kitchen and took the lead when he wasn’t available.
-- Worked closely with the production chef to ensure recipe's were costed accurately and updated regularly.
+- Worked closely with the production chef to ensure recipes were costed accurately and updated regularly.
 - Mentored the junior chefs, encouraging them to create dishes for the menu to help with their development.

 #### Previous experience available on request.

 ## Skills
 #### Collaboration
-I have always worked as a part of a team and and have a great appreciation of team work and team success.
+I have always worked as a part of a team and have a great appreciation of team work and team success.
 Working and learning together is fundamental for team and individual growth.
 I listen to team members expectations and ideas while taking ownership for my own tasks.
-Collaborating while pair porgramming was a huge leaning expriance at Makers as I paired most days though the course.
+Collaborating while pair programming was a huge learning experience at Makers as I paired most days though the course.
 #### Communication
 The key to any team’s success.
 At Makers I’ve learnt about the Agile process, which is very similar to how I have worked in previous roles with regular meetings and discussions where all team members can share their ideas in an open discussion.
 During the group projects at Makers leading standups, retros, updating Trello boards and assigning tasks to my team members also helped give me a better understanding of leadership within a software development role.
 #### Testing
-In the kitchens, tasting the food regularly and often is second nature to me.
-I find with coding the mindset of testing fit’s very well with this process so TDD felt like a natural progression.
+In kitchens, tasting the food regularly and often is second nature to me.
+I find with coding the mindset of testing fits very well with this process so TDD felt like a natural progression.
 Recent process review screen shot below.

 ![TDD screenshot](https://user-images.githubusercontent.com/77396594/144481708-64d501ec-dbc1-438f-9f1a-08268f5a1f67.png)
 #### Initiative
 Working in restaurants, taking initiative is crucial as things can change quickly and with little warning, where you are constantly having to think on your feet to find a solution.
-This had led to me being a very adaptable and quick thinker willing to put myself out there to find a solution to any situation.
+This has made me very adaptable and a quick thinker willing to put myself out there to find a solution to any situation.

-Continuing with my coding after Makers by going though [Udemy](https://www.udemy.com/user/jake-burton-stewart/) courses to build on my JavaScript knowledge, while also working though my own projects, [codewars](https://www.codewars.com/users/Jjake540) and doing process reviews though Makers.
+Continuing with my coding after Makers by going though [Udemy](https://www.udemy.com/user/jake-burton-stewart/) courses to build on my JavaScript knowledge, while also working on my own projects, [codewars](https://www.codewars.com/users/Jjake540) and doing process reviews though Makers.

 ## Bonus-points
 **Craft Guild of Chefs National Chef of the Year, Semi Finalist 2014/15/19**
-- Fantastic opportunity to get out of your comfort zone and cook against some of the best chefs in the UK.
+- Fantastic opportunity to get out of my comfort zone and cook against some of the best chefs in the UK.
 - High level of organisation, planning and focus needed in the competition.

 **Crisis at Christmas**